1 Israeli killed and 3 wounded in West Bank stabbing as UN approves Trump's Gaza plan

 European Union to discuss Gaza reconstruction aid

-The European Union said on Tuesday it will host a conference on Thursday for a new Palestinian donors group to discuss financial aid for Gaza’s reconstruction, reforms of the Palestinian Authority and long-term peace in the Middle East.
+The European Union announced on Tuesday that it will host a conference on Thursday for a new Palestinian donors group to discuss financial aid for Gaza’s reconstruction, reforms of the Palestinian Authority, and long-term peace in the Middle East.
 The EU has pledged in the past to help train police officers in Gaza and flood the war-torn coastal enclave with humanitarian aid.

-European Commission spokesperson Guillaume Mercier said delegations from 60 entities including the EU’s 27 nations and as yet unnamed financial institutions, international organizations and other countries would meet in Brussels.
+European Commission spokesperson Guillaume Mercier said delegations from 60 entities, including the EU’s 27 member states, some unnamed financial institutions, international organizations, and other countries, would meet in Brussels.
 The meeting is to be co-chaired by France and Saudi Arabia.

 U.K. Foreign Secretary Yvette Cooper said Tuesday that the international community needed to “work together to take forward the 20-point plan and to turn it into a just and lasting peace.”
 Cooper called for “urgent action to open all the crossings, lift restrictions and flood Gaza with aid.”